danskernesdigitalebibliotek/dpl-platform/docs/runbooks/using-dplsh.md

 # Using the DPL Shell

-The Danish Public Libraries Shell is a container-based shell used by platform- operators for all cli operations.
+The Danish Public Libraries Shell (dplsh) is a container-based shell used by platform-operators for all cli operations.

 ## When to use